2024-2025 Undergraduate Course Catalog

 This Integrative Learning Major is intended to provide a broad exposure to the field of forensic science, increasing employability in a variety of careers that relate to forensic science.
 However, this major will not generally be sufficient to prepare students for forensic laboratory positions unless it is paired with a chemistry, biochemistry, or biology major.
 Additionally, students interested in a job in the forensic DNA field should be aware that certain undergraduate coursework is required for laboratory positions in the US including courses that cover the subjects of molecular biology, biochemistry, genetics, and statistics.

 This ILM may be combined with any other undergraduate major with approval by the program director.
-While certain majors typically serve as the base major for this ILM, students are encouraged to meet with the program director to determine their best choice of a base major.
+While certain majors typically serve as the base major for this ILM, students are encouraged to meet with their forensic science advisor to determine their best choice of a base major.
 Dually enrolled students must have a base major within Arts and Sciences|Maxwell.

 Dual Enrollments: